Necktie: Origins

 The necktie that spread from Europe traces back to Croatian mercenaries serving in France during the Thirty Years' War (1618–1648).
 These mercenaries from the Military Frontier, wearing their traditional small, knotted neckerchiefs, aroused the interest of the Parisians.
 Because of the difference between the Croatian word for Croats, Hrvati, and the French word, Croates, the garment gained the name cravat (cravate in French).
 Louis XIV began wearing a lace cravat around 1646 when he was seven and set the fashion for French nobility.
+From its introduction by the French king, men wore lace cravats and jabots — pleated, ruched, or frilled — which took a large amount of time and effort to arrange.
 This new article of clothing started a fashion craze in Europe; both men and women wore pieces of fabric around their necks.
-From its introduction by the French king, men wore lace cravats, or jabots, which took a large amount of time and effort to arrange.
-These cravats were often tied in place by cravat strings, arranged neatly and tied in a bow.
+Jabots remain today as part of the dress code for legal practitioners in court and for formal academic wear.
+Cravats were often tied in place by cravat strings, arranged neatly and tied in a bow.

 International Necktie Day is celebrated on October 18 in Croatia and in various cities around the world, including in Dublin, Tübingen, Como, Tokyo, Sydney and other towns.

 1710–1800: stocks, solitaires, neckcloths, cravats

 In 1715, another kind of neckwear, called "stocks" made its appearance.
 The term originally referred to a leather collar, laced at the back, worn by soldiers to promote holding the head high in a military bearing.
 The leather stock also afforded some protection to the major blood vessels of the neck from saber or bayonet attacks.
 General Sherman is seen wearing a leather stock in several American Civil War-era photographs.

 Stock ties were initially just a small piece of muslin folded into a narrow band wound a few times around the shirt collar and secured from behind with a pin.
-It was fashionable for men to wear their hair long, past shoulder length.
-The ends were tucked into a black silk bag worn at the nape of the neck.
+At the time, it was fashionable for men to wear their hair long, past shoulder length with the ends tucked into a black silk bag worn at the nape of the neck.
 This was known as the bag-wig hairstyle, and the neckwear worn with it was the stock.

-The solitaire was a variation of the bag wig.
-This form had matching ribbons stitched around the bag.
+The solitaire was a variation of the bag wig, which had matching ribbons stitched around the bag.
 After the stock was in place, the ribbons would be brought forward and tied in a large bow in front of the wearer.